Overview

 As a student, you will become well-practised in interpreting ideas, events, complex data, knowledge and experiences.
 You will learn to translate these into artefacts, narratives or connections that might manifest across or between the physical, digital or virtual.
 You will learn to elicit new knowledge and create new insights through language, storytelling, tools, and materiality.
 Your role is to form a bridge: to make possible forms of communication that can connect people and connect ideas.

 We’ll give you creative agency to explore the ideas that drive your practice.
-Recent work has included the body in digital space, the gentrification of communities, immigration rights, intangible cultural heritage, feminist and LGBTQ+ histories, media archaeology, the living archive, material labour, the privatisation of public space, protest, racial justice, visions of utopia and more.
+Recent work by our students has included the body in digital space, the gentrification of communities, immigration rights, intangible cultural heritage, feminist and LGBTQ+ histories, media archaeology, the living archive, material labour, the privatisation of public space, protest, racial justice, visions of utopia and more.
 Our open and inclusive vision of the practice of communication produces work as divergent in form as in content.
 We embrace multidisciplinary approaches, including sound, type-design, performance, publishing, moving image, workshops, fieldwork, documentary, radio, virtual reality, comics, ceramics, happenings, drawing, walking and writing.

 Programme structure